Move and change elements

-In the following example a parallel gateway is changed into an exclusive gateway.
+In the following example an exclusive gateway is changed into an parallel gateway.

 Modeling elements have several properties you can edit.
 These properties are called attributes.
 You can use attributes to change the appearance of an element (for example the background color or label).
 Attributes can also be necessary to execute a process, for example the decision logic in a DMN diagram is an attribute.

 You edit attributes in the attribute panel on the right side of the editor.

 - To change the attributes for one element, select the element and open the attributes panel.

 - To change diagram-wide attributes, click any empty space on the canvas and open the attributes panel.